Skip to content

 Whole Life Insurance Explained Simply

-On the surface, Whole Life Insurance sounds a lot like an old-school (non-indexed) Universal Life Policy since most Whole Life companies pay an adjustable bond-like crediting rate declared annually called the dividend interest rate.
+On the surface, Whole Life Insurance sounds a lot like an old-school (non-indexed) Universal Life Policy, since most Whole Life companies pay an adjustable bond-like crediting rate declared annually called the dividend interest rate.

 (Note: There are certain insurance companies that do offer “Indexed Whole Life insurance.”
 This gives you the ability to earn indexed crediting on your dividend payout, but it’s just an ancillary crediting option for these select companies).